aristocratos/btop/README.md

 #* Rounded corners on boxes, is ignored if TTY mode is ON.
 rounded_corners = True

+#* Use terminal synchronized output sequences to reduce flickering on supported terminals.
+terminal_sync = True

 #* Default symbols to use for graph creation, "braille", "block" or "tty".
 #* "braille" offers the highest resolution but might not be included in all fonts.
 #* "block" has half the resolution of braille but uses more common characters.